Hartley Mammoth Site: Fire

 An indeterminate ictalurid spinal fragment (likely from a Channel catfish) was recovered from the burial pit.

 Interspersed throughout the excavation were micro-particles created as a result of controlled fires fueled by burning wood, plant material, and bone.
 These particles include siliceous aggregates, recrystallized bone ash, pulverized bone fragments, shattered tooth and bone fragments, vitrified plant fragments, and charcoal fragments.
 The presence of lime mortar indicates that some parts of the fire were heated to temperatures exceeding 700 °C. These particles, along with pulverized bone and tooth fragments, are also ubiquitous in Afro-Eurasian archaeological hearths.

-Vertebrate microfauna
+Small vertebrates

 Excavations also recovered an assemblage of teeth fragments, fish scales, and rare intact disarticulated bones, including a rodent incisor.
 The fish scales are notable, as the site is ~70 m above the nearest river.
 The fish scales and calcined bone were also found cemented into the burnt micro-particles, indicating that these tiny bones were not contaminants from packrat middens or raptor roosts.
 At the Hartley site, the concentrated biodiversity and different burning states of pulverized bone, fish scales and teeth, and mammal teeth also argue against natural wildfire or lightning, but instead most likely formed in a controlled fire.